Table of Contents_

 The Clean Air Delivery Rate (CADR) is a performance indicator assigned by the Association of Home Appliance Manufacturers (AHAM), which helps consumers determine air purifier effectiveness.
 It is one of the key factors to look for in an air purifier.
 Many people find themselves confused by marketing lingo that emphasizes high airflow rates, or high-efficiency filters, and it’s AHAM’s goal to remove consumer doubt regarding air purifier performance with its CADR metric.

-Filter composition and density varies depending on intended use and manufacturing processes, so the AHAM rates the CADR at three different levels of filtration: smoke, dust, and pollen.
+Filter composition and density vary depending on intended use and manufacturing processes, so the AHAM rates the CADR at three different levels of filtration: smoke, dust, and pollen.

 Numbers for smoke, dust, and pollen particulate fall between the specified ranges below:

-The CADR value represents the total volume of air which has been purified by the air purifier (cubic feet per minute).
+The CADR value represents the total volume of air, which has been purified by the air purifier (cubic feet per minute).
 CADR ratings are recognized by professional organizations and businesses, including the EPA, FTC, and most major manufacturers and retailers.
+If you know your room’s size along with the CADR, calculating your air purifier’s air change rate is simple.

 Read More: The Best Air Purifiers of 2019